 Transitioning From OHSAS 18001/AS 4801 to ISO 45001

-When making the transition to ISO 45001, there is a clear process an organisation can follow to ensure that they’re OHS management systems are comprehensive and effective.
+When making the transition to ISO 45001, there is a clear process an organisations can follow to ensure that their OHS management systems are comprehensive and effective.
 However, as each business is different, it’s often recommended that individuals discuss their transition process with an experienced consultant who understands the standard requirements.

 - Complete an ISO Gap Analysis of Your Current Systems